Matilda of Canossa, lordships, Emilia Romagna

 Ferrara and the Este

 The Este family gained the government of the small but strategic town on the Po valley already in the 13th century.
 But it is in the next century that they laid the basis of the Renaissance splendor of Ferrara.
 Hence, at the end of the 14th century, they built the Este Castle, they founded the University and they consolidated the fortifications.
 As a result, in the fifteenth century, Ferrara affirmed itself as a politic and, above all, culture center.
 In conclusion, we find clever and refined politicians, as well as cultured, intellectual, and unscrupulous.
-Hence, the Este will host at their court the most important artists and writers of the time.
+The Este will host at their court the most important artists and writers of the time.

 The Herculean addition